michele1783/ADM-HW4/README.md

 # ADM-HW4
+In this project we have played with a dataset gathering songs from the International Society for Music Information Retrieval Conference.
+We have focused on the track information, features (extracted with librosa library from Python) and audio variables provided by Echonest (now Spotify).

 `utils_functions`: is a file.py we have written all our functions implemented from scratch to achieve all the goals of **Homework 4 - Hard coding**.

 `homeworkpca`: is a jupyter notebook where we show all requested tables, plots and comments.